leoloso/leoloso.com/src/posts/demonstrating-pop-api.md

 That this works is not evident at all.
 Moreover, you need to click on the link <a href="https://newapi.getpop.org/api/?postId=1&query=post($postId)@post.echo([content:content(),date:date(d/m/Y)])@postData,id.post($postId)@post%3CcopyRelationalResults([postData])%3E">PoP native output</a> to see the results, and appreciate that the data was indeed copied one level up.
 The other link, <a href="https://newapi.getpop.org/api/graphql/?postId=1&query=post($postId)@post.echo([content:content(),date:date(d/m/Y)])@postData,id.post($postId)@post%3CcopyRelationalResults([postData])%3E">GraphQL output</a>, would seem to not work... it also does, but the results are not being output!

 To understand why this is so, I'll need to take several detours, to explain how data is loaded (once again) and how directives work.

+(Please be aware: the following few sections, until tackling the translation challenge again, are dense and technical.
+If you dare read them, good for you!
+If you don't, don't worry, just skip them, you may come back to them later...)

 #### What are directives and how do they work